-With a fixed interest rate loan, a certain amount of lending is promised to a bank for a certain amount of time.
+With a fixed-interest rate loan, a certain amount of lending is promised to a bank for a certain amount of time.
 In other words, you are saying: ‘I promise to borrow $x for this length of time’.
-Usually this term would be between six months and five years.
+Usually, this term would be between six months and five years.
 In return, the bank will give a lower rate.
 The discount is approximately 1 to 1.5% off the floating rate.

-In a market where interest rates are likely to go down, mortgages are often switched to floating so they can reduce as the interest rate at the bank goes down.
+In a market where interest rates are likely to go down, mortgages are often switched to floating, so they can reduce as the interest rate at the bank goes down.
 This strategy only works if the interest rates are due to fall further than the fixed interest rate loans (so 1 to 1.5% expected drop in interest rates).

-A document which confirms that some or all of the money being used as a deposit is a gift, not a loan.
+A document that confirms that some or all of the money being used as a deposit is a gift, not a loan.
 This document should also confirm that the gift cannot be demanded back at any time.

 A grant provided by Kāinga Ora to first home buyers, intended as a boost to help first home buyers with their deposit.
-It does not need to be repaid, but is only available if you meet certain purchase and income criteria.
+It does not need to be repaid but is only available if you meet specific purchase and income criteria.

 This is the payment made for borrowing money.
-If you agree to borrow $1,000 from a bank at 5% per annum, then your interest costs will be $50 per year.
+If you agree to borrow $1,000 from a bank at 5% per annum, your interest costs will be $50 per year.

 A function that allows your KiwiSaver money to be withdrawn if you are experiencing severe financial hardship.